daisyUniverse/Keebie/readme.md

 #### What does it do:

 Keebie is basically a small script for assigning and executing commands on a theoretically unlimited number of keyboards.
 So you can make the spacebar search for a window and paste something.
 Or make the M button run a script.
+Or even crazier things like triple tapping a key combination to execute a command.